 Having raised seven children, Helen and Peter were very happy and reasonably content with living and working in the south east of Melbourne.
-It was a conversation that Peter had with a friend that prompted the couple to consider visiting and investing in Broken Hill.
-Peter’s friend suggested that he could purchase a house in Broken Hill for a reasonable price with good rental return per week.
+It was a conversation that Peter had with a friend that prompted the couple to consider visiting and investing in the Silver City.
+Peter’s friend talked about how he could purchase a house in Broken Hill for a reasonable price and great rental return per week.

-Helen and Peter decided to travel to Broken Hill to investigate the investment opportunities and it wasn’t long before they took the plunge.
-After two years of purchasing properties they decided to relocate permanently to the Silver City.
-Now, sixteen years later, Helen and Peter are very busy maintaining their investment properties and renovating their own beautiful home, which includes a remarkable garden oasis that was once an old tennis court and now displays up to 40 fruit trees and more than 300 shrubs and flowers.
+Following this conversation, Helen and Peter decided to travel to Broken Hill to investigate the investment opportunities and it wasn’t long before they took the plunge.
+After two years of purchasing properties they decided to make the move themselves, relocating permanently in Broken Hill.
+Now, seventeen years later, Helen and Peter are very busy maintaining their investment properties and renovating their own beautiful home which includes a remarkable garden oasis that was once an old tennis court and is now displaying up to 40 fruit trees and more than 300 shrubs and flowers.

 ‘I don’t think you would find a healthier lifestyle and a more enjoyable community of people than in Broken Hill, we’ve fallen in love with the place’ said Helen.